 In addition to a "No Action" plan, one alternative that fully meets the project purpose was evaluated (proposed action/plan).
-Chapter 9.0 of the draft 2022 Prompton Dam and Reservoir Master Plan and Integrated Environmental Assessment discusses the alternative formulation and selection.
+Chapter 9.0 of the Final Master Plan discusses the alternative formulation and selection.
 Chapter 3.0 addresses management goals and objectives.
 Chapter 8.0 provides a summary of the proposed changes to land classifications.
 The proposed plan includes coordination with the public, updates to comply with the USACE regulations and guidance, and reflects changes in land management and land uses that have occurred since 1971.
 Land classifications were refined to meet authorized project purposes and current resource objectives that address a mix of natural resources and recreation management objectives that are compatible with regional goals, recognize outdoor recreation trends, and are responsive to public comments.